rudeboybert/MATH116/_posts/2016-11-21-A-3_hypothesis_testing_5.md

 ---
 layout: post
 title:  "Lec27-A Hypothesis Testing Part V"
-subtitle: "Wrapping up hypothesis testing."
+subtitle: "There is only one test!"
 date:   2016-11-21 10:10:45
 categories: jekyll update
 ---